kadusushil/PizzaDelivery/README.md

 This project has codebase for assignment #2.

 # How to run
-Before you the project, we need to set environment variables for Mailgun and Stripe.
+Before you run the project, we need to set environment variables for Mailgun and Stripe.
 We have used Mailgun for sending email after order is placed.
-Use following command to set base64 token via command prompt
+Use following command to set private key via command prompt

 ```
-export MAILGUN=<<Base64 token of mailgun>>
+export MAILGUN=<<private key from mailgun>>
 ```

 The reason being, mailgun privacy policy does not allow the token being committed